 But just in case you can’t catch that lightning in the bottle, do make sure your financial planning is balanced between income growth and conscious spending.
 Do not put all your attention on the former to the exclusion of the latter.

-As with most financial advice, get past the sound bites and rules of thumb.
+As with most financial advice, get past the catchy sound bites and rules of thumb.
 Roll up your sleeves, educate yourself, work hard, and never stop learning.

 As always, invest often and wisely.
 Thank you for reading.